AckerlyXu/heima/articles/azure-resource-manager/best-practices-resource-manager-design-templates.md

 For example, you may need to provide development, test, or production environments within which the software development teams can deploy their solutions.
 The environment has a predefined network topology and elements that the software development teams cannot change, such as rules governing access to the public internet and packet inspection.
 You may also have organization-specific roles for these environments with distinct access rights for the environment.

 #### Cloud-hosted capabilities
 You can use templates to support cloud-hosted capabilities, including individual software packages or composite offerings that are offered to internal lines of business.
-An example of a composite offering would be analytics-as-a-service--analytics, visualization, and other technologies--delivered in an optimized, connected configuration on a predefined network topology.
+An example of a composite offering would be analytics-as-a-service—analytics, visualization, and other technologies—delivered in an optimized, connected configuration on a predefined network topology.

-Cloud-hosted capabilities are affected by the security and role considerations established by the cloud capacity offering on which they're built.
+Cloud-hosted capabilities are affected by the security and role considerations established by the cloud capacity offering on which they’re built.
 These capabilities are offered as is or as a managed service.
 For the latter, access-constrained roles are required to enable access into the environment for management purposes.

 ## Cloud service vendors
 After talking to many CSVs, we identified multiple approaches you can take to deploy services for your customers and associated requirements.